shwina/shwina.github.io/_posts/2020-11-16-get-it-right.md

   `obj` is set to the instance, and `owner` is set to the type of the instance.

-This lets you specify different behaviour for class attribute access and instance attribute access in the descriptor.
+This lets you specify different behaviour for class attribute access and instance attribute access.
-For example, if you explicitly don't want to allow a descriptor to be accessed as a class attribute, you can do something like the following:
+For example, if you explicitly don't want to allow class attribute access, you can do something like this:

 ```python
 class ZeroAttribute: